s-Nick/sycl-blas/doc/Gemm.md

 ## Adding a new kernel

-The following is a checklist of steps to add a new `GEMM` kernel to `portBLAS` .
+The following is a checklist of steps to add a new `GEMM` kernel to `oneMath SYCL BLAS` .

 1. Create your kernel header file in `src/operations/blas3/` and give it a sensible name that follows the convention of the others.
 For example, if your new kernel is very fast call it `gemm_very_fast.hpp`.